Railway Stations & Public Houses

 date unknown, as crossovers between Main and Relief lines.
 Remains

-open.
-Near the Dolphin Tavern, now the Premier Travel Inn, 76 Uxbridge Road, Slough
+further east.
+Near the Dolphin Tavern, site now occupied by the Premier Inn Slough Hotel, 76 Uxbridge Road,

 - Durham Ox